awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-formcta.md

 # AWS::AmplifyUIBuilder::Form FormCTA<a name="aws-properties-amplifyuibuilder-form-formcta"></a>

-Describes the call to action button configuration for the form\.
+The `FormCTA` property specifies the call to action button configuration for the form\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-formcta-syntax"></a>